-In Argentina, we operate eight casinos, including two riverboat traditional casinos in the city of Buenos Aires with 130 gaming tables and 1,725 slot machines and a traditional casino located in Rosario with 80 gaming tables and 2,976 slot machines.
-Our four electronic casinos in the Province of Mendoza and Casino Central Mendoza operate 1,654 casino-style slot machines.
+In Argentina we believe we are the #1 gaming operator with the operation of ten casinos (including three bingo halls which we operate as casinos within our Casinos Division).
+Our Argentine operations include two riverboat casinos in the city of Buenos Aires with 130 gaming tables and 1,743 slot machines and a casino located in Rosario with 80 gaming tables and 3,032 slot machines.
+Our four casinos in the Province of Mendoza operate 1,085 casino-style slot machines.